SCRT-HQ/VaporShell/docs/glossary/New-VSAutoScalingLaunchConfiguration.md

 The tenancy of the instance, either default or dedicated.
 An instance with dedicated tenancy runs on isolated, single-tenant hardware and can only be launched into a VPC.
 You must set the value of this property to dedicated if want to launch dedicated instances in a shared tenancy VPC a VPC with the instance placement tenancy attribute set to default.
-If you specify this property, you must specify at least one subnet in the VPCZoneIdentifier property of the AutoScalingGroup: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html resource.
+If you specify this property, you must specify at least one subnet in the VPCZoneIdentifier property of the AWS::AutoScaling::AutoScalingGroup: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html resource.
 For more information, see Instance Placement Tenancy: https://docs.aws.amazon.com/autoscaling/ec2/userguide/asg-in-vpc.html#as-vpc-tenancy in the *Amazon EC2 Auto Scaling User Guide*.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-launchconfig.html#cfn-as-launchconfig-placementtenancy